vienvuong/portfolio/content/blog/meta-learning.md

 ---
 author: "Vien Vuong"
-title: "A Journey Through Meta-learning [Ongoing]"
+title: "A Deep Dive Into Meta-Learning [Ongoing]"
 date: "2022-09-13"
 description: "Meta-learning in ML is used to improve the results and performance of a learning algorithm by changing some aspects of the learning algorithm based on experiment results.
 This guide explores almost every sub-domain of meta-learning by summarizing at least 3 seminal papers per sub-domain."
 tags: ["meta-learning", "ml"]